Birdaroof/TeamGammaRay_lab03/README.md

 ## Conclusion:

-Binary search on average is a lot faster than linear search, most of the time returning a value of 0 milliseconds for search time.
+Binary search on average is a lot faster than linear search, returning below 1 millisecond on average.
 Linear search is very inefficient, quickly becoming slow to run, especially for longer arrays and more iterations.
 In the worst case scenario, linear search wins out for shorter arrays, but as the array gets larger, binary search wins.